gqsnt/ruche/README.md

 # Enable the service
 sudo systemctl enable ruche;

-# git pull, download and rebuild assets if needed, rebuild the project, stop the service, copy release build  to /etc/ruche-release and start the service
+# git pull, download and rebuild assets if needed, rebuild the project, stop the service, make release  copy to ruche-release and start the service
 sh rebuild.sh;
 ```